Add Arc as a supported blockchain for buy and sell orders in your on/off-ramp

 Deposit detection for buy orders

-used by exchanges.
-Arc emits a standard ERC-20
+exchanges.
+Every native USDC movement emits a standard ERC-20

 Key points for ramp deposit detection: